scotws/265SXB-Guide/memory.md

 - **CS3B** Select "cache" memory 00:0200 to 00:7FFF.
 You might think this is
   enabled (bit clear, 0) on the 265SXB, but in fact it is _disabled_ (bit set, 1).
-In fact, clearing this bit is _disable_ the SRAM.
+In fact, clearing this bit _disables_ the SRAM.
 In neither case does the LED go on, even though it should based on the [board schematic](http://www.westerndesigncenter.com/wdc/Schematics/W65C265SXB.pdf).
-  This is Pin 73 of the microcomputer. _Leave it the way it is to use the on-board 32k SRAM._
+  This is Pin 73 of the microcomputer. _Leave it the way it is to use the on-board 32k SRAM and try not to think about the documentation._

 - **CS4B** Select ROM from 00:8000 to 00:FFFF, which is the Flash ROM socket (see below, P74).
 Default is disabled (bit set, 0).
-Note that if we selected the on-chip burned-in ROM with CS2B (the default setting), only 24k of the Flash ROM from 00:8000 to 00:DEFF can be selected.
-The on-chip addresses 00:DF00 to 00:DFFF will _never_ appear in this selection. _Select (clear bit,
-  0) to enable Flash ROM, see below._
+Note that if we selected the on-chip burned-in ROM with CS2B (the default setting), only 24k of the Flash ROM from 00:8000 to 00:DEFF will be selected; this is the middle variant in the image above.
+Otherwise, the Flash ROM will have a "hole" cut in it (right variant).
+Put differently, the on-chip addresses 00:DF00 to 00:DFFF will _never_ be selected this way. _Select (clear bit, 0) to enable Flash ROM, see below for more details._

 - **CS5B** Select the 4M address space in the banks 00 to 3F (P75).
 If CS2B,
   CS3B, and/or CS4B are selected, these will "punch holes" in this address